RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv2/Decompilation/Building.md

     !!! tip
         It's recommended to clone vcpkg into a short path such as `C:/src` to avoid potential file path issues.

-    Run the following command in the root of the cloned repository after cloning the vcpkg repository
+    Run the following command in the vcpkg repository:
     === "64-bit"
         ```
-        [vcpkg root]/vcpkg.exe install sdl2 libogg libvorbis --triplet=x64-windows-static
+        vcpkg.exe install glew sdl2 libogg libtheora libvorbis --triplet=x64-windows-static
         ```
     === "32-bit"
         ```
-        [vcpkg root]/vcpkg.exe install sdl2 libogg libvorbis --triplet=x86-windows-static
+        vcpkg.exe install glew sdl2 libogg libtheora libvorbis --triplet=x86-windows-static
         ```

-    You should then add vcpkg to your enviroment variables by running the following commands
+    Then, add vcpkg to your environment variables by running the following commands in the vcpkg repository:
     ```
     set VCPKG_ROOT="%CD%"
     setx VCPKG_ROOT %VCPKG_ROOT%